-4. The EGM will:
+4. The EGM will, inter alia:

-- Examine women's poverty as a process of deprivation and depletion shaped by structural inequalities in the household, labour market, and state institutions, and exacerbated by women's experience of intersectional discrimination. - Discuss how the current economic, environmental, and geo-political crises impact women and girls, and how the international financial architecture should be reformed to respond to multiple crises. - Assess current financing gaps for addressing women's poverty and identify how different sources of financing can be mobilized and spent to tackle the structural causes of poverty. - Examine how public institutions, including government ministries and departments, financial and social institutions, can be 'bearers' of gender bias and stereotypes, and identify actions for institutional transformation. - Discuss the importance of strengthening accountability mechanisms, underscoring the importance of organizing by women living in poverty to hold state and non-state actors accountable. - Explore alternative feminist economic frameworks that move away from a reliance on economic growth, which can be largely extractive, to focus on human rights, addressing inequalities, redistribution of wealth and reprioritization of spending to address women's poverty and support regenerative economies. - 5.
+- Analyze women's poverty as a process of deprivation and depletion shaped by structural inequalities in the household, labour market, and state institutions, and exacerbated by experiences of intersectional discrimination. - Examine how current economic, environmental, and geo-political crises impact women and girls, and the need to reform the international financial architecture to respond to multiple crises. - Assess financing gaps for addressing women's poverty and identify how diverse sources of financing can be mobilized and spent to tackle the structural causes of poverty. - Examine how public institutions, including government ministries and departments, financial and social institutions, can be 'bearers' of gender bias and identify actions for institutional transformation. - Discuss the importance of strengthening accountability mechanisms, underscoring the importance of organizing by women living in poverty, to hold state and non-state actors accountable. - Explore alternative economic frameworks focused on realizing human rights, addressing inequalities, redistributing wealth and reprioritizing spending to address women's poverty and support regenerative economies. - 5.
 The EGM builds on the priority themes of preceding sessions of the CSW, taking note of a) the 46th Session which considered the 'eradication of poverty, including through the empowerment of women throughout their life cycle in a globalizing world' and b) the 52nd Session which addressed 'financing for gender equality and the empowerment of women'.
 It will also consider additional CSW sessions and agreed conclusions that address issues related to poverty, institutions and/or financing.